Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Large photos Small photos

-First you need to prepare the fruit - rinse and remove the bone from each fruit.
-Despite the fact that cherry plum belongs to the genus plum, it is not so easy to remove the bones from it, you will have to boil the fruits.
-Sweet varieties are suitable (for example, the Nesmeyana cherry plum variety), the fruits should be ripe and sweet, in no case green.
-So, I sorted out the cherry plum and washed it.
-I poured 2 kilograms into a large enameled pan.
+First you need to prepare the fruit - rinse and remove the pit from each fruit.
+Despite the fact that cherry plum belongs to the plum genus, it is not so easy to remove the seeds from it; you will have to boil the fruits.
+Sweet varieties are suitable (for example, cherry plum variety “Nesmeyana”), the fruits must be ripe and sweet, and in no case green.
+So, I sorted out and washed the cherry plum.
+I poured 2 kilograms into a large enamel pan.

-She added a glass of spring water and put the pan on a small fire.
-Bring to a boil and boil for 7-10 minutes, under the lid, stirring until the fruits become soft.
+I added a glass of spring water and put the pan on low heat.
+Bring to a boil and cook for 7-10 minutes, covered, stirring, until the fruits become soft.
 Evaluate the process visually.
-The fruits should be boiled so that you can easily remove the bones.
-And do not pour more water than 1 cup per 2 kg of cherry plum, otherwise you will have to boil the jam for a long time, it will turn out to be too watery.
-During boiling, the fruits will gradually "settle" themselves and release a lot of juice.
+The fruits should be softened so that you can easily remove the seeds.
+And do not pour more water than 1 glass per 2 kg of cherry plum, otherwise you will have to boil the jam for a long time; it will turn out too watery.
+During boiling, the fruits will gradually “settle” themselves and release a lot of juice.

-Now it's time to free the cherry plum from the pits.
-For this, I used a sieve - rubbed boiled fruit through it.
-Thus, the pulp was easily separated from the place with the juice.
-I removed only the bones, but left the skins.
-If you want the jam to be without skins, then throw away all the cake.
-But personally, I like it when pieces of cherry plum come across, besides, they have a lot of vitamins.
+Now it’s time to free the cherry plum from the seeds.
+To do this, I used a sieve and rubbed the boiled fruit through it.
+This way the pulp was easily separated from the juice.
+I only removed the seeds and left the skins.
+If you want the jam without skins, then throw away all the pulp.
+But personally, I like it when I come across pieces of cherry plum; besides, they contain a lot of vitamins.

-I weighed the resulting mass - it turned out 2 kg of pitted fruit puree (that is, the same weight as it was originally; the weight of the pits compensated for a glass of water, which we added during cooking to soften the fruits).
-I added granulated sugar at the rate of 200 g of sugar for every 500 g of pitted cherry plum, that is, only 800 g.
-I put a cinnamon stick for flavor - it is not necessary to put it, but it gives an interesting flavor to the workpiece and leaves a pleasant aftertaste.
+I weighed the resulting mass - it turned out to be 2 kg of seedless fruit puree (that is, the same weight as it was initially; the weight of the seeds compensated for the glass of water that we added during cooking to soften the fruits).
+Added granulated sugar at the rate of 200 g of sugar for every 500 g of pitted cherry plum, that is, 800 g in total.
+For flavor, I added a cinnamon stick - it is not necessary to add it, but it gives an interesting aroma to the preparation and leaves a pleasant aftertaste.

-She returned the pot to the stove.
-Stirring constantly, bring to a boil.
+She returned the pan to the stove.
+Stirring constantly, brought to a boil.
 Be sure to remove the foam!
-This is necessary so that the finished product is not subject to acidification during storage in winter.
+This is necessary in order to finished product was not susceptible to souring during winter storage.
 In addition, in addition to coagulated proteins, the foam may contain debris.
-As soon as it boiled, I lowered the heat to medium and cooked, stirring constantly, until thickened - about 45-60 minutes, without a lid.
-Be guided by the consistency - it should become dense and thick, slowly drain from a spoon.
+As soon as it boiled, reduced the heat to medium and simmered, stirring constantly, until thickened - about 45-60 minutes, without a lid.
+Be guided by the consistency - it should become dense and thick, slowly draining from a spoon.
 Attention!
-Remove the cinnamon stick after 20 minutes from the moment of boiling, otherwise the flavor of the spice will be too rich.
+Remove the cinnamon stick after 20 minutes from boiling, otherwise the aroma of the spice will be too intense.

-As soon as you see that the fruit jam has boiled down and thickened a lot, then it's time to remove the pan from the heat.
-I poured hot cherry plum jam into pre-prepared sterilized and always dry jars.
-Corked with clean lids.
-Turned upside down and left to cool completely (no need to wrap).
+As soon as you see that the fruit jam has reduced and thickened greatly, it’s time to remove the pan from the heat.
+I poured the hot cherry plum jam into pre-prepared sterilized and always dry jars.
+Sealed with clean lids.
+Turned it upside down and left it until it cooled completely (no need to wrap it up).

-The yield was 1 liter and 350 ml, but here everything depends on the juiciness of the fruit, so it is better to prepare containers of different volumes, preferably a small displacement.
-Lids can be ordinary metal or twist.
+The yield was 1 liter and 350 ml, but here everything depends on the juiciness of the fruit, so it is better to prepare containers of different volumes, preferably small ones.
+Lids can be regular metal or screw-on.

-After complete cooling, it can be transferred to a cellar or to another cool and dark place where pitted cherry plum jam will be stored for 1 year.
+After complete cooling, you can transfer it to the cellar or other cool and dark place, where seedless cherry plum jam will be stored for 1 year.
 As it cools, it gels even more and becomes thicker.
-Yummy winter preparations!
+Have delicious winter preparations!

-Cherry plum is a relative of the plum and has similar properties.
-The fruits are useful for the prevention and normalization of pressure, the work of the gastrointestinal tract and the circulatory system.
-The plant is grown in a warm climate, varieties are bred with yellow, orange and red fruits and weighing from 30 to 60 grams.
-For jam, use cherry plum with pits or remove it first.
+Cherry plum is a relative of plum and has similar properties.
+The fruits are useful for the prevention and normalization of blood pressure, work gastrointestinal tract And circulatory system.
+The plant is grown in warm climate, varieties have been bred with yellow, orange and red colored fruits and weighing from 30 to 60 grams.
+For jam, use cherry plum with pits or remove them first.

-The rules for rolling cherry plum jam are the same as for other preservation.
-Jars with lids are used washed and sterilized by steam or in the oven.
-They are usually boiled in several approaches and rolled up hot.
-Before use in the winter, the blanks are stored in the cold and without access to sunlight.
+The rules for making cherry plum jam are the same as for other preserves.
+Use jars with lids that have been washed and sterilized by steaming or in the oven.
+They are usually boiled in several passes and rolled up hot.
+Before use in winter, the preparations are stored in the cold and without access to sunlight.

 For jam, use ripe fruits, but not too soft.
-Sort out the cherry plum, remove the stalks and wash.
+First sort out the cherry plum, remove the stalks and wash.

 Ingredients: